 My services

-• Social Network Mapping: Evaluating the strength of existing stakeholder relationships within a community or system via social network mapping
+Social Network Mapping: We map existing and future stakeholder relationships within a community network.

-• Social Sustainability: Developing a plan for strengthening stakeholder relationships by tapping into existing networks and resources, rather than creating new ones
+Social Sustainability Consulting: We advise on how to strengthening stakeholder relationships by tapping into existing networks and resources, rather than creating new ones.

 Contact rosie@communitykinetics.com for more information.